-We consider an UAV-enhanced MEC system which involves collaboration between multiple UAVs, which can communicate with each-other.
+We consider a UAV-enhanced MEC system which involves collaboration between multiple UAVs, which can communicate with each-other.
 We denote the bandwidths of the three main links as follows: B^G for the G2A links, B^A for the A2A links and B^E for the A2G links.
 As the output data size of sub-tasks is usually much smaller than the input data, next we ignore the cost of result downloading [8].
 Beside, the cross-interference between UAVs and UEs is also neglected in this paper [27].
 This can be the focus of future work.

 1) G2A Transmission: For G2A communication links, there are many scatters or obstacles in the real environment.
 So the radio signals do not propagate in free space because of the shadowing or scattering caused by obstacles, which results in additional path loss.
 As a result, the use of the simplified free space path loss (FSPL) model [26] is not accurate enough to model the communication between ground UEs and air UAVs.
-Instead, a probabilistic path loss of LoS and Non-LoS (NLoS) communication is introduced to model the G2A communications.
+Instead, a probabilistic path loss model which considers the occurrence probabilities and path loss of LoS and Non-LoS (NLoS) communication is introduced to model the G2A communications.